BookStackApp/website/content/blog/2024/9-years-of-bookstack.md

 Currently I donate to open source services & libraries I use to help build BookStack, but this is rather minimal (~£100 per month) since I somewhat put it on pause a few years ago when leaving my last job to work on BookStack full time.
-Since I'm due to more than cover my living costs, later this year I plan to re-assess this element to scale this up again to help support & sustain the other project's we rely upon.
+Now that I'm due to more than cover my living costs, later this year I plan to re-assess this element to scale this up again to help support & sustain the other projects we rely upon.

-### Project Status Update
+### Project Status Update: New Editor

-Right now my main efforts are in [attempting to build](https://github.com/BookStackApp/BookStack/pull/5058) an new editor for pages (and descriptions/comments) to replace our existing WYSIWYG editor, based upon TinyMCE, which [changed licenses](https://github.com/BookStackApp/BookStack/issues/4908) earlier this year.
+Right now my main efforts are in [attempting to build](https://github.com/BookStackApp/BookStack/pull/5058) an new editor for pages (and description/comment inputs) to replace our existing WYSIWYG editor, based upon TinyMCE, which [changed licenses](https://github.com/BookStackApp/BookStack/issues/4908) earlier this year.

 This new editor is built using [lexical](https://lexical.dev/) as a foundation, but every part of the UI is custom-built.
 So far this is going okay, but there's still a fair way to go.
-My aim is to match the existing WYSIWYG editor in both functionality and general UI to start with, and then we can improve & build upon this in future when things are stable to fully take advantage of the control and features that we'd gain from this new editor.
+My aim is to initially match the existing WYSIWYG editor in both functionality and general UI, and then we can improve & build upon this in future when things are stable to fully take advantage of the control and features that we'd gain from this new editor.
 There ultimately will be an element of breaking change, especially in lesser trodden edge-case scenarios, but I want to make this minimal.

-My plan is to introduce the editor as an additional non-default editor option in alpha status, then switch that to beta status after a round of feedback and fixes (still non-default), then change the default to the new editor once things are stable (leaving the old editor as an option for a few releases) before eventually removing the old editor after a few releases of stable overlap.
+My plan is to introduce the editor as an additional non-default editor option in alpha status, then switch that to beta status after a round of feedback and fixes (still non-default), then change the default WYSIWYG option to the new editor once things are stable
+(leaving the old editor as an option for a few releases) before eventually removing the old editor after a few releases of stable overlap.

-If you'd like to see the progress so far, I show off the current state in my video here:
+If you'd like to see the progress so far, I show off the current state in my video here (starting at around 3:30):

-TODO - Video
+{{<pt 8yJ38pNM8STzpyRJhV2fz4>}}

+The work on the editor for an initial release will take a while longer though so I'll probably look to extend out the current feature release further than usual with some extra patch releases.

 ### On the Tech over Tea Podcast